- Anything involving Fred Fredburger.

 - "GIMME A BANANA!"
 "Gimme a banana!"
 "GIMME A BANANA!"
 "Gimme a banana!"

-- The ending of "My Fair Mandy".
+- The ending of "My Fair Mandy", especially when Grim, Billy, and Mandy wake up as The Powerpuff Girls.
 The middle was pretty good too:

-Grim: Hey mon, I just want to say, mon/If you'd only smile once in a while/Then maybe you wouldn't look so vile,
+Hey mon, I just want to say, mon/If you'd only smile once in a while/Then maybe you wouldn't look so vile, Billy:

 This song's a big, stinky, pile